Department of Management Science and Statistics

 Total Credit Hours12

-Applicants for the Operations and Supply Chain Management certificate program who are currently enrolled in a graduate degree program at UTSA have already met University requirements for admission.
+Applicants for the Graduate Certificate in Operations and Supply Chain Management program who are currently enrolled in a graduate degree program at UTSA have already met University requirements for admission.
 Thus, no formal application process is necessary.
 The applicant should contact the Certificate Program Advisor and complete a form requesting permission to enter and complete the certificate program.
 If the request is approved, the form will be signed by the Certificate Program Advisor and the Dean of the College of Business.

 Applicants who are not currently enrolled in a graduate degree program at UTSA will be required to apply for admission to UTSA as a special graduate (non-degree seeking) student and to indicate their intent to seek admission into a certificate program.
 Applicants will be required to meet University admission requirements for special graduate students.
 If admitted as a special graduate student, the applicant should contact the Certificate Program Advisor and complete a form requesting permission to enter and complete the certificate program.
 The form will be signed by the Certificate Program Advisor and the Dean of the College of Business.
 A copy of this form will be sent to the Graduate School.